 You could also create a chequerboard effect with brown and white bread squares to represent the famous game of chess.
 For inspiration, have a look at this image I came across from Miss Destination Bride's on It's a Bride's Life.
-I particularly liked the way she finished the squares off with alternating cherry tomatoes and black olives and playing card suit party picks (below right).
+I particularly liked the way she finished the squares off with alternating cherry tomatoes and black olives and playing card suit party picks (select supplier 3).

-Alternatively, you could use these tea party cookie cutters (below left) or playing card suit cookie cutters (below right) to shape sandwiches, pizzas, cheese or fruit slices.
-See here for both cookie cutters.
+Alternatively, there are a number of Alice in Wonderland cookie cutters or playing card suit cookie cutters to shape sandwiches, pizzas, cheese, or fruit slices.
+See here for all cookie cutter designs (select supplier 3).

 These Edible Teacups (below left, from Disney Family) are perfect for the Mad Hatter's Tea Party, or try these Tea Cup Biscuits (below right, from Planning with Kids) which children can make themselves.

 Use a selection of cookie cutters to create cakes and cookies in the shape of top hats (for the Mad Hatter), pocket watches, the Cheshire cat, or playing card suits.
 Or see this recipe for cute Cheshire Cat Cupcakes (below, from Disney Family).
 Another option is to serve squares of (White Rabbit) Carrot Cake (below right, by Betty Crocker).